-- Stage one: After the first implementation date, any new tenancies, which would have previously been Assured Tenancies or Assured Shorthold Tenancies, will be governed by the new system.
-The sector will be given six months' advance notice of the first implementation date, with timing dependent on when Royal Assent is secured.
+- Stage one: After the bill has been implemented, any new tenancies, which would have previously been Assured Tenancies or Assured Shorthold Tenancies, will be governed by the new system.
+This means all new tenancies after the Bill is introduced will be periodic.

 How will the single system of periodic tenancies affect students?

 The Renters (Reform) Bill shares that all purpose-built student accommodation will be exempt from these changes "as long as the provider is registered for government-approved codes."